 U.K. Markets.
 We provide offshore aviation services to a number of energy companies operating in the U.K. region of the North Sea.
-We also provide emergency response services through the U.K. SAR contract ("UKSAR") with the Department of Transport ("DfT") servicing the public sector SAR needs for all of the U.K. on behalf of the Maritime and Coastguard Agency (the "MCA"), and together with the Dft, (the "Department"), an executive agency of the Department for Transport in the U.K. In July 2022, we were awarded a £1.6 billion, 10-year contract for the Second-Generation Search and Rescue Aviation ("UKSAR2G", and together with UKSAR, the "U.K. SAR Contract") program by the MCA and will transition to the new contract beginning September 30, 2024 through December 31, 2026.
-We also own a controlling stake in the Humberside Airport in Kirmington, United Kingdom (the "Humberside Airport") where we conduct certain of our SAR operations.
-Additionally, upon the completion of our acquisition of British International Helicopter Services Limited ("BIH") on August 2, 2022, we integrated BIH into our U.K. operations which includes SAR and support helicopter services for the U.K. Ministry of Defence ("MOD") with operations in the Falkland Islands and delivering Fleet Operational Sea Training ("FOST") helicopter support for the Royal Navy in the U.K.
+We also provide emergency response services through the U.K. SAR contract with the Department of Transport ("DfT") servicing the public sector SAR needs for all of the U.K. on behalf of the MCA.
+We also own a controlling stake in the Humberside Airport in Kirmington, United Kingdom (the "Humberside Airport") where we conduct certain of our SAR operations from a base location at the Humberside Airport.